d2l-ai/d2l-en/chapter_introduction/intro.md

 Training a network is computationally very expensive.
 While RAM was plentiful at the end of the past century, computational power was scarce.
-Secondly, datasets were relatively small.
+Second, datasets were relatively small.
 In fact, Fisher's 'Iris dataset' from 1932 was a popular tool for testing the efficacy of algorithms.
 MNIST with its 60,000 handwritten digits was considered huge.